 Fill Up a Kiddie Pool or Run Through the Sprinkler

-On a hot day, splashing in an inexpensive kiddie pool or running through the sprinkler is a great way to beat the heat!
+On a hot day, splashing in an inexpensive kiddie pool or running through the sprinkler is a great fun way to to beat the heat!

 Have a Squirt Gun or Water Balloon Fight